bh3791/terraform-batch/README.md

 # Configuration for AWS Batch - Fargate

-This repo contains terraform configuration for AWS Batch Fargate.
+This repo contains terraform configuration files for AWS Batch Fargate.
 It sets up all the AWS requirements to run jobs under fargate.
-It can be complicated to set up the AWS topology.
+It can be complicated to set up the AWS topology because of the number of entities involved.
 This has proven to be a useful way to set up and tear down different AWS environments.
+A batch queue, compute environment and docker image are configured by default.
+These can be customized in the scripts.

+Note that the configuration allocates a public IP with egress, because this is required to access the ECR docker image repository.

 ## Install the tools
 1. install the AWS CLI